tomboszko/cogip/README.md

 **API Development**:

-We provide to the frontend's the URL to deployed project on Heroku :
+We provided to the frontend's the URL to deployed project on Heroku :

 [https://cogip-api-8d6f281a9687.herokuapp.com/](https://cogip-api-8d6f281a9687.herokuapp.com/)